jbyoung12/ProjectPrism/README.md

 Autonomous and tele-operated quad-bot, with live streaming video and thermal imaging footage

 ## Hardware
-Robot made of 3d prints designed using  AutoCAD for Mac 2016 . prints hold 12 Standard Servo motors.<br>
-Power supplied externally and regulated with  DROK® LM2596 Digital Control Voltage Regulator DC Buck Converter .<br>
-Servos controlled by Adafruit's  16-Channel PWM / Servo HAT .<br>
+The robot is made of 3d prints designed using AutoCAD for Mac 2016.
+The frame hold 12 Standard Servo motors which are powered through an external power supply which is regulated by the DROK® LM2596 Digital Control Voltage Regulator DC Buck Converter.
+The servos are driven by Adafruit's  16-Channel PWM / Servo HAT .<br>
-Software running on  Raspberry Pi 2
+Software runs off a Raspberry Pi 2

 ## Web Interface
  Flask server  with  socket.io  python plugin provide client <-> server communication over  websocket protocol .<br>